jonahtomrobinson/dis-web-tool/README.md

 ## Required software

-Node.js, can be downloaded at: https://nodejs.org/en/
+>Node.js, can be downloaded at: https://nodejs.org/en/
+>(Optional) Git, can be downloaded at: https://git-scm.com/downloads

 ## Instructions